GRADUATE RESEARCH GRANT OPPORTUNITIES for the 2016-2017 Academic Year

 There is no page limit on the application submitted.
 Each application should include adequate detail to allow the award review committee to understand the research project and its significance in the discipline.
 If the application is based upon a thesis, do not attach the thesis in its entirety.
 The award proposal should be a more focused and briefer summary of your research project and the items outlined above.

-The recipients of the awards will be notified by May 4, 2015.
+The recipients of the awards will be notified mid May, 2016.